johnmwenda/Object-Oriented-Design-Patterns/4 Command/README.md

 1. Invoker - stores the collection of commands and determines which Command to execute
 2. Receivers - this objects actually implement the Commands
 3. Commands - objects that represent an action/request
+4. Client - consumes the Commands, and determines when to use each command

 #### Benefits
 - Allows you to set aside a list of commands for later use